mcvangelder/knowledgebase/git/Aliases.md

-r = reset (soft reset the branch) wip = "!git add . && git cim wip" (add all tracked files and create a wip commit) wipp = "!git wip && git push" (add all tracked files, create a wip commit, and push) aliases = "!git config --global --get-regexp ^alias.*$" (list global aliases)
+r = reset (soft reset the branch) wip = "!git add . && git cim wip" (add all tracked files and create a wip commit) wipp = "!git wip && git push" (add all tracked files, create a wip commit, and push) pr = "!git fetch --prune -a" (removes all remotes for branches deleted on server) prd = "!git fetch --prune -a | grep -oP 'origin/\\K.*$' | while read line; do git branch -d $line; done" (removes all remotes for branches deleted on server and deletes the branch locally) aliases = "!git config --global --get-regexp ^alias.*$" (list global aliases)
 ```